Edsch9086/StormworksLua/SwerveController/scope.md

 - reverse wheel speed if needed

 ### - viable for use in stormworks
-- be lightweight on resources
+- lightweight on resources

-- be polished enough to upld to steam workshop
+- polished enough to upload to steam workshop